j-mnr/gophergo.dev/content/basics/10-map.md

 	fmt.Println("empty after deleting myMap keys:", myMap) }

-// MapValueExists shows how to check if a value exists in a given map or not. func MapValueExists() {
+// ValueExists shows how to check if a value exists in a given map or not. func ValueExists() {
 	inlineMap := map[string]string{"key1": "VALUE1", "key2": "VALUE2"}
 	// Will return zero values if the value is not present. val1, present := inlineMap["key1"]